cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/update-deployment.md

     "working_with/console/widgets/executions.md" >}})

- 2. Click on the menu icon (![List icon]( /images/ui/icons/list-icon.png ) ) on relevant execution and select **Show Update Details** option (only available in executions associated with deployment update)
+ 2. Click on the menu icon (![List icon]( /images/ui/icons/list-icon.png ) ) on relevant execution and select **Show Update Details** option (only available for executions associated with deployment update)

  3. See changes in Deployment Update Details modal window: